greentfrapp/greentfrapp.github.io/_posts/2018-09-28-global-city-sg.md

 Singapore also participates actively in establishing global regulations such as the United Nations Convention on the Law of the Sea (UNCLOS) (Koh, 1982).
 Again, this goes beyond altruism.
 The UNCLOS as an attempt to enforce a safe sea space for maritime activities encourages international maritime trade, which benefits Singapore’s reliance as a Global City on maritime trade.

-A second subtler consequence of regulations such as UNCLOS relates to Sin- gapore’s physical vulnerability as a small nation state.
+A second subtler consequence of regulations such as UNCLOS relates to Singapore’s physical vulnerability as a small nation state.
 Without regulations like UNCLOS, the law of the jungle implies no room for Singapore against the might of larger powers, which relates to the next section on small state survival.

 ## Asserting Small State Relevance